 Not only unfit to lead, but dangerous.

-And so much for everything, Rush.
+And thank you so much for everything, Rush.

-Very well, that's very kind.
+Very, well, that's very kind.

 It's an alternative universe they both created for themselves, particularly the Democrats.